 Due to grading restrictions, one sub catchment area has been designed without a storage component.
 The existing catchment area also discharges off-site uncontrolled to the adjacent Hamilton Avenue.
-Peak discharges from uncontrolled areas have been considered in the overall SWM plan and have been balanced through overcontrolling proposed site discharge rates to meet target levels.
+Peak discharges from uncontrolled areas have been considered in the overall SWM plan and have been balanced through overcontrolling proposed site discharge rates to meet target levels and are shown in Table 5.4.

-Table 4: Uncontrolled Non-Tributary Area (UNC-1)
+Table 5.4: Uncontrolled Non-Tributary Area (UNC-1)

 Design Storm Discharge (L/s)

-2-Year 8.01
+2-Year 8.0

-100-Year 23.27
+100-Year 23.3